SirBenedick/historic-portfolio-analyzer/README.md

 ## To-Do:

-- Calculate Performance of each value
+- Add configuration page to enter API keys and configure dataset
+- Perform a performance test and improve/optimize
 - Store meta data for symbol in symbolstore (change data flow, (full name, currency, region))
-- Add configuration page to enter API keys and configure dataset
-- Perform a performance test
 - Setup github actions/pages
 - Add license
 - Create store for symbols to be fetched (in case API limit is reached)